sap-tutorials/Tutorials/tutorials/hxe-aa-movielens-sql-03/hxe-aa-movielens-sql-03.md

 ---
-title: Analyze the MovieLens dataset
+title: Analyze the MovieLens dataset (MovieLens SQL)
 description: Understanding the data set structure and content by extracting some statistics will allow you to better pick your algorithm and the associated setting
 auto_validation: true
 primary_tag: topic>machine-learning